MaterializeInc/materialize/doc/developer/design/20230411_faster_dataflow_shutdown.md

 For testing that the proposed measures have an effect we will write testdrive tests that drop dataflows and observe their shutdown process with help of the introspection sources.
 This will be very simple for testing cancellation of divergent WMR dataflows (which shut down either quickly or never) but harder for testing the cancellation of persist sources and cross joins (which shut down either quickly or slowly).
 Since the later tests rely on timing, care must be taken to ensure they don't produce false positives or false negatives.
+For divergent WMR dataflows, we will make sure to include complex mutually recursive structures, to ensure that dropping those works as expected.

 For [tokenizing join operators](#tokenizing-join-operators) in particular, potential performance degradation is a concern.
 We can build some confidence here by performing SQL-based benchmarks to accompany the PR that introduces this feature.

+Finally, we will perform a load test that creates and drops a large number of dataflows in a staging environment over a period of several hours.
+We will use this test to verify that there are no unexpected race conditions or memory leaks introduced by the mechanisms described in this design.

 ## Lifecycle
 [lifecycle]: #lifecycle